Lungren2/PyProcessor/README.md

 # PyProcessor

 A Python application for video processing and HLS encoding based on FFmpeg.
-This tool provides both a graphical user interface and command-line interface for processing video files with various encoding options, supporting parallel processing for improved performance.
+This command-line tool supports processing video files with various encoding options, utilizing parallel processing for improved performance.

 ## Features

-- Graphical user interface for easy configuration and monitoring
 - Command-line interface for automation and scripting
 - Fast parallel processing of multiple video files
 - Support for multiple encoders (libx265, h264_nvenc, libx264)